Botox v 'Botox creams': half-face test

 In the three weeks since then, I have tried three different products that aim to reduce muscle movements in the face.
 The full story was in the Mail on Sunday yesterday - link here - and I've put a video below which shows the extent to which my face was moving at the start, and how it is moving now.

 The first two products - Biotulin and Rodial's Snake Serum - both claim instant results, so I tried those for just a week each.
+There was absolutely no change in the way my brow muscles worked, nor did these potions have any effect on the muscles that scrunch up my eye area into crows feet.
+If you were tempted to buy them - seriously, save your money.
+They are nice enough serums, and soften and hydrate the skin, but they simply do not show the claimed muscle-relaxing effects I was hoping for.
 The 10% Argireline solution, the third product, has not yet had a fair trial as it takes much longer to work its magic on the superficial fast-twitch muscles around the eyes and so far I have only been using it for two weeks, but the paper wanted the story in for this weekend and didn't want to wait.
 So I'm going to continue using the Argireline for a few more weeks to see what happens.
 Studies have shown it produces results, and the product is from The Ordinary, which has a brilliant line of clinical-strength ingredients, so I have every hope that it will work as billed.